nepalsaurav/nepalsaurav/README.md

 ##### Hello, I'm Saurav

-<sub>I am Saurav Nepal and I am a web developer and Data Enthusiast primarily focused on the backend using Python, C++, JavaScript and Golang.
+I am Saurav Nepal and I am a web developer and Data Enthusiast primarily focused on the backend using Python, C++, JavaScript and Golang.
 I spend my whole day, practically every day, experimenting with HTML, CSS, data visualization, JavaScript, Python, C++ and Golang.
 I’m curious, and I enjoy work that challenges me to learn something new and stretch in a different direction.
 In my free time I like reading novels, watching movies and exploring different domains of computer science.</sub>

 ###### Skills & Interests:
 - <sub>Python</sub>